MYavuzYAGIS/AssemblyNotes/notes.md

 take a Dword off the stack, put it ina a register and increment esp by 4 ( reverse of Push)

+`CALL` ==> Call's job is to transfer control to a different function in a way that control can later be resumed where it left off.

+First it pushes the address of the next instruction onto the stack.  for use by RET(return from procedure) for when the procedure is done.

+Because idea behind a function is , do this and I will keep executing from the next line.
+So call also pushes the address of the next instruction set, so that once the called function is completed, the program keeps continuing from where it left off.
+Its a reminder to where to return to after executing the function.

+Then it changes eip to the address given in the instruction.

+DEstionation address can be specified in a multiple ways.

+- Absolute address  ==> address 0x0030434

+- Relative address(relative the the end of the instruction) ==> some adress that hex 50 bytes ta ta ta.

+`RET`==> Return from Procedure.

+Two forms :

+1) pop the top of the stack into the eip

+in this form, the instructuon ius just written as ret.

+typically used by cdecl functiuons

+2) pop the top of the stacj into eip and add a constatn number of bytes to esp.

+in this form , the instruction is written as ret 0x8 of 0x20 etc. typically used bty stdcall fucntions

+`MOV` ==> Move.

+Can move:

+register to register

+memory to register, register to memory, immediate to reguster immediate to memory.

+> NEVER MEMORY TO MEMORY

+>Memory addresses are given in r/m32 from.

 ## THE STACK